wizenheimer/luffy/README.md

 # Luffy: A Minimal Persistent Database in Go
 ![Alt text](media/image.png)

 Luffy is a lightweight and incremental persistent database project implemented in the Go.
-It starts with a simple B-Tree structure, evolves into a basic key-value store, and eventually transforms into a miniature relational database.
+It starts with a simple B-Tree structure and eventually transforms into a miniature database.
 This project is designed to serve as a learning resource and a foundation understanding the fundamental concepts behind persistent storage systems.

 ## Contributions